jen-nie/split-the-bill/SECURITY.md

 # Cross-Site Scripting (XSS) Vulnerabilities:

-Next.js escapes content by default.
-We still need to be careful using external scripts.

 CSP also helps here to prevent cross-site scripting (XSS), clickjacking, and other code injection attacks resulting from the execution of malicious content in the trusted web page context.
 It is implemented via a web header that the server returns, which acts like a whitelist, specifying which dynamic resources are allowed to load and execute.